 Southern Bog Lemming

-The Southern bog lemming is a small mammal from eastern regions of North America.
+The Southern bog lemming is a small mammal from the eastern regions of North America.

 They measure about 13 cm long and weigh about 35 g.